 About Knowledge Map

-D-H’s Knowledge Map creates clinical practice guidelines that help providers throughout the D-H health system consistently deliver the highest quality, evidence-based care — with every patient, every time.
+Knowledge Map creates clinical practice guidelines that help providers throughout Dartmouth Hitchcock Medical Center and Clinics consistently deliver the highest quality, evidence-based care — with every patient, every time.

-Our providers, practice managers and subject matter experts work collaboratively to develop best-practice clinical guidelines that are embedded in eD-H, D-H’s electronic medical record (EMR) system that was created in the EPIC platform.
+Our providers, practice managers and subject matter experts work collaboratively to develop best-practice clinical guidelines that are embedded in eD-H, Dartmouth Hitchcock Medical Center and Clinics’ electronic medical record (EMR) system that was created in the EPIC platform.
 When a patient visits a provider with a health concern, the provider has access to the clinical practice guidelines and related tools within the EMR.
 These tools are used to guide their assessment, screening and treatment recommendations.

-Our team has also develops decision aids designed to promote shared decision-making between providers and patients.
-D-H has developed clinical practice guidelines for a range of conditions and health concerns, including:
+Our team also develops decision aids designed to promote shared decision-making between providers and patients.
+We has developed clinical practice guidelines for a range of conditions and health concerns, including:

 - Breast cancer screening